Efreak/stable-ui/README.md

+# fork notes

+### THIS FORK WILL NOT BE MAINTAINED OR UPDATED.

+#### I suggest using [ArtBot](https://github.com/daveschumaker/artbot-for-stable-diffusion) instead 😏

+This is a fork of aqualxx/stable-ui, an unmaintained frontend for <a href="https://aihorde.net">AI Horde</a> crowd-sourced stable diffusion.
+It contains all the same bugs and limitations the original stable-ui contains, but has been updated to support SDXL, which currently requires a batch size of 2, and recommends a minimum of 1024x1024.
+Instead of updating this properly, I've simply added a check to see if the model includes SDXL, and changed the requested number of images to 2; that means for every 1 SDXL image you request here, you'll get 2 images back instead of 1.
+The only niceties I've added beyond this is to set the default model to SDXL and the defaults size to 1024x1024.
+Everything else is the same.

 # stable-ui 🔥

 [Stable UI](https://aqualxx.github.io/stable-ui/) is a web user interface designed to generate, save, and view images using Stable Diffusion, with the goal being able to provide Stable Diffusion to anyone for 100% free.